-1.1 Basic Device Types
+1.1 Device Types

-Basic device types are available and can be ordered through Infineon's direct and/or distribution channels.
+The following XE162xN device types are available and can be ordered through Infineon's direct and/or distribution channels.
+The devices are available for the SAF temperature range.
+SAK types are available upon request only.

-Table 1 Synopsis of XC2220U Basic Device Types
+Table 1 Synopsis of XE162xN Device Types